University of Engineering & Technology, Peshawar

 The University of Engineering and Technology, Peshawar (UET Peshawar), formerly known as NWFP University of Engineering and Technology, is a public university located in Peshawar, Khyber Pakhtunkhwa, Pakistan.
 Formerly known as NWFP University of Engineering and Technology until 2010, it an institution of higher learning in Pakistan with a strong emphasis on the development of science and engineering.

-Its programs of civil engineering includes research in the interdiscipline of earthquake studies, started after the massive earthquake jolted the country in 2005.
 The university offers undergraduate and post-graduate programs in various engineering disciplines.
 The university is also a member of the Association of Commonwealth Universities of the United Kingdom.
-The university is regarded as one of the best engineering schools in the country and is ranked in 7th position nationwide in the category of "Engineering and Technology" by HEC, the highest governing body of higher education in Pakistan.
-In addition, the university has been retaining its position among the top institutions of science and engineering in the country for a long time.
+The university was regarded as one of the best engineering schools in the country and was ranked in 7th position nationwide in the category of "Engineering and Technology" by HEC, the highest governing body of higher education in Pakistan.
+According to Times Higher Education World University Rankings 2023, the university is ranked in 801-1000th worldwide and in 251-300th position in Asia.

 History

 Name

-In 1952, an engineering college was set up as a constituent college of the University of Peshawar with an enrollment of twenty students (according to the UET Peshawar Annual Report 2006 – 2007).
+In 1952, an engineering college was set up as a constituent college of the University of Peshawar with an enrolment of twenty students (according to the UET Peshawar Annual Report 2006 – 2007).
 This college was granted a charter to operate as an independent engineering university in 1980 under the name University of Engineering and Technology.
-It was officially known as the NWFP University of Engineering and Technology Peshawar until 2010 when the province name was changed to Khyber-Pakhtunkhwa (KPK).
+It was officially known as the NWFP University of Engineering and Technology Peshawar until 2010 when the province name was changed to Khyber-Pakhtunkhwa (KP).
 Colloquially, it has been referred to as UET Peshawar since its establishment.